Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

 Although the pheromone heatmap provides insight into ant behaviour for specific generations, we wanted to see how the behaviour evolves over all generations.
 In order to compare different input-to-output correlations and validate our results obtained from the heatmap, we calculate the correlation coefficients between input and output spike trains for the first ant of the best individual every tenth generation.
 We then fit a linear regression on the coefficients, which returns a p-value and the slope s; a low p-value rejects the null-hypothesis that the slope of the curve is zero, i.e.~there is not a correlation.
 Additionally, we calculate the standard deviation $\sigma$ of all points.

 The visualization in \autoref{fig:correlation_regression} enables us to determine trends in the ant behavior over generations.
-For example, we observe that \textit{Visual Red} is initially positively correlated to \textit{Move} but there is a trend towards anti-correlation over the generations.
-While \textit{Visual Green} and \textit{Move} show an increasing trend, \textit{Visual Red} and \textit{Move} become increasingly negatively correlated over the generations.
+Note, that only plots with a p-value below $0.005$ are displayed.
+We hypothesise that the ants progressively learn to avoid the red walls and turn away when approaching them.
+In contrast, they seem to move towards the food patches and the nest based on sensing the pheromones or on visual stimuli.
+For example, we observe that \textit{Wall} is initially positively correlated to \textit{Move} but there is a trend towards anti-correlation over the generations.
+While \textit{Food} and \textit{Move} show an increasing trend, \textit{Wall} and \textit{Move} become increasingly negatively correlated over the generations.
 Likewise, \textit{Smell Right} shows a trend towards an increasing positive correlation with \textit{Right} and a negative correlation with \textit{Left}. \textit{Smell Left} is initially positively correlated to \textit{Move}, but this correlation decreases for later generations.
 In contrast, the correlation between \textit{Smell Left} and \textit{Nest Left} increases, while it decreases for \textit{Nest Right}.
-The receptor for \textit{Smell Middle} shows an increasing trend towards positive correlation with \textit{Move}. \textit{Nest Middle} has an increasing positive correlation with \textit{Left}, while \textit{Nest Right} has an increasing negative correlation with \textit{Left} as the colony evolves.
+It appears that the ants developed a perception for the nest and turn towards the corresponding direction.
+The sensor for \textit{Smell Middle} shows an increasing trend towards positive correlation with \textit{Move}. \textit{Nest Middle} has an increasing positive correlation with \textit{Left}, while \textit{Nest Right} has an increasing negative correlation with \textit{Left} as the colony evolves.
+We further hypothesize that the ants have a tendency to move after they visited the nest in order to explore the environment or forage for food.
+At the end of the evolution there is a positive correlation between \textit{Move} and \textit{On Nest} and a negative correlation with \textit{Left} or \textit{Right} and \textit{On Nest}.
 Pheromone is initially dropped in the vicinity of the nest.
 However, the pheromone output activity, when the ant is in the middle of the nest, decreases over the generations.
-In contrast, \textit{Visual Green} and \textit{Pheromone} show an increasing positive trend.
+In contrast, \textit{Food} and \textit{Pheromone} show an increasing positive trend.